andrew-juliawan/competition-CeNCE-CS0/README.md

 1.  **To test my Python skill in a competition stage:** The CS0 level, focused on foundational programming concepts, provided an excellent environment to stress-test my command of Python under competitive time constraints.
 2.  **To test the water to have learning experience at NUS School of Computing:** Engaging with a program developed by the NUS School of Computing offered an invaluable opportunity to experience the level of rigor and academic standard upheld by the university.

+## 🚧 Challenges Faced

+The road to the competition presented significant hurdles that required high dedication:

+1.  **Short / limited time to learn:** Balancing the demands of preparing for a high-stakes competition with other commitments meant resources and time for preparation were severely constrained.
+2.  **The competition concurrent with school exams:** The overlap of the competition timeline with crucial school examinations required intense scheduling and management of focus between academic responsibilities and competitive training.

+## 📚 Preparation Method

+Despite the challenges, I employed a focused and intensive preparation strategy:

+* I spent **two weeks** thoroughly studying the instructional videos and diligently completing the problem sets prepared and provided by the NUS School of Computing team.
+This methodical approach was essential to rapidly improve my skills and master the required computational material within the limited timeframe.

 ## 🏆 Achievement & Proof

 My dedication and preparation culminated in a merit achievement in the competition: